karshrao/VIView/README.txt

 Next, let's use the same system but instead use the sample Gaussian as an input: (exp(-(t-1.5).^2/0.2)).
 This is the same sample Gaussian as used in the paper.
 Please click the Sample Gaussian check-box, and do not change anything else, and then click Compute.

-Now, please look at the plots and note how everything is smoother than in the experimental input (so detail is lost), but the general shape and trends are the exact same.
+Now, please note how this took less time to product results than the experimental case.
+Please also look at the plots and note how everything is smoother than in the experimental input (so detail is lost), but the general shape and trends are the exact same.
 As such, one can note that the Sample Gaussian is well-suited for rapidly seeing results with some loss in resolution.